WhitelistVideo

 Why Parents Look for Covenant Eyes Alternatives

-By then, the damage is done.
+By the time you open that email, the damage is done.

 What Covenant Eyes Does (And Doesn't Do)